Who Says There Aren’t Interesting Things to Do in Eindhoven?!

 Relax in Stadswandelpark or Genneper Park

 Stadswandelpark has tons of green space and also has a statue garden, well-trimmed lawns, and walking trails.
-There is even an Observatorium, a few nice ponds, and a main pavilion with a restaurant!
+There is even an Observatorium, a few nice ponds, and a pavilion with a restaurant!
 This public park is also close to Genneper Park which we’ll mention further down.

 Address: 5615 EE Eindhoven

 Genneper Park is over 200 acres of green space.
 This makes it a great place for walks with lots of ponds, bridges and old architecture – you’ll be sure to get some great photos here.
-Close by, others areas of the park include a sports complex, swimming pool, skating track, and golf and country club so there is a definitely a sports side to the park space as well!
+Close by, other areas of the park include a sports complex, swimming pool, skating track, and golf and country club so there is a definitely a sports side to the park space as well!

 Address: Bayeuxlaan, 5644 RX Eindhoven

 This post-industrial area of old factories and buildings has been converted into shops, restaurants, workspaces, innovation labs, and a network or apartment buildings.
 As a result, the area is a thriving centre outside the city centre of Eindhoven.

 We originally headed to the area for the famous market hall (Veem Market – see right below).
 But it is here that we stumbled upon most of the venues for Dutch Design Week and had an absolute blast exploring the vintage shops and other things the area has to offer!

 One of the reasons we headed over to the Strijp-S Area in the first place was to check out the market.
 As it turns out, Veem Market (or Vershalveem) did not disappoint.
 We have a thing for food markets given that Lisa lived in Copenhagen and we made a point of exploring the Danish food market culture there as well!